-- 1. Students with a functional disability are legally entitled to effective adjustments, unless such adjustments would burden the institution disproportionally.
-(Section 7.13 of the WHW.) - 2.
+- Students with a functional disability are legally entitled to effective adjustments, unless such adjustments would burden the institution disproportionally.
+(Section 7.13 of the WHW, Section 2a of the Equal Treatment of Disabled and Chronically III People Act.)
+See also - https://fontys.nl/fontyshelpt/Studentenbegeleiding/Bijzondere-omstandigheden.htm - 2.
 These adjusted facilities must be aimed at the removal or restriction of any obstacles and encourage the independence and full participation of the student as much as possible.
 The adjusted facilities may relate to the study programme (including internships), the timetables, and type of study programme, the tests and educational tools. - 3.
 A student who seeks to have adjusted facilities must submit a written and substantiated application in good time to the Examination Board.
 If necessary, the Examination Board will seek an expert's advice (such as a student counsellor) before taking a decision.
-If the Examination Board deems it necessary before taking a decision, it may confidentially inspect the medical certificate that may be available with the student counsellor, unless the student objects. - The Examination Board must decide within four work weeks after receipt of the application, unless it requires further inquiry, in which case the student will be informed as to when more clarity can be given with respect to his application. - 4.
+If the Examination Board deems it necessary before taking a decision, it may confidentially inspect the medical certificate that may be available with the student counsellor, unless the student objects.

+- The Examination Board must decide within four work weeks after receipt of the application, unless it requires further inquiry, in which case the student will be informed as to when more clarity can be given with respect to his application. - 4.
 In the case of a protracted or chronic disability, such an application will only have to be made once for the entire study programme; in all other cases once per testing period or academic year.
 In its decision to grant the facilities, the Examination Board may also rule that these will apply for the entire duration of the student's study or that the student is to consult with his student coach annually to discuss whether the facilities are still adequate. - 5.
 At the beginning of the academic year the institute shall inform students regarding the possibilities for special facilities.
 Students will be informed of their right to consult a student counsellor.